 About the Fellowship

-The fellowship is a three-year program intended to prepare fellows for a career in academic pediatric endocrinology.
+The fellowship is a three-year program intended to prepare trainees for a career in academic pediatric endocrinology.
 The program combines clinical endocrinology and diabetes care with excellent opportunities for clinical and laboratory-based research within the division and through close liaisons within the Department of Pediatrics at Children's Hospital Los Angeles, The Saban Research Institute and the Keck School of Medicine at the University of Southern California.
-The program has a rich history of excellence in endocrinology and diabetes extending back almost 30 years.
+The fellowship program has a rich history of excellence in endocrinology and diabetes extending back almost 30 years

 Learn More About the Program